nervous system regulation: just trendy or truly beneficial?

 sympathetic nervous system

 The sympathetic nervous system is what activates to protect us when danger is identified.
 It pulls us into the fight or flight response in times of stress, danger, or when there is a perceived threat.
 It activates an adrenaline response with a release of cortisol.
 It is a necessary bodily response that protects us and is often referred to as simply the stress response.
+We don’t want to be calm all the time as our sympathetic nervous system does have a purpose.
+“The goal isn’t to eliminate stress but to learn to manage it effectively and to recover more quickly after periods of heightened arousal” (Birchwood Clinic).

 parasympathetic nervous system

 The opposite system is called parasympathetic (para meaning “against”) to combat stress.
 It is often referred to as the “rest and digest” function of the nervous system.
 The parasympathetic system provides calm and helps bring the body out of the stress response.
-The vagus nerve, which runs from the brain stem to the abdomen, is the longest component of the autonomic nervous system and helps bring relaxation to the body.
+The vagus nerve, which runs from the brainstem to the abdomen, is the longest component of the autonomic nervous system and helps bring relaxation to the body.

 what is a dysregulated nervous system?